github/freno/doc/mysql-backend.md

 - `BackendMySQLPort`: MySQL master port
 - `BackendMySQLSchema`: schema where `freno` will read/write state (see below)
 - `BackendMySQLUser`: user with read+write privileges on backend schema
+- `BackendMySQLTlsCaCertPath´: optional file system path for the PEM-encoded CA certificate to be used when connecting to mysql using TLS
+- `BackendMySQLTlsClientCertPath`: optional file system path for the PEM-encoded client certificate
+- `BackendMySQLTlsClientKeyPath`:  optional file system path for the PEM-encoded client key
 - `BackendMySQLPassword`: password
 - `Domain`: the same MySQL backend can serve multiple, unrelated `freno` clusters.
 Nodes within the same cluster should have the same `Domain` value and will compete for leadership.
 - `ShareDomain`: it is possible for clusters to collaborate.
 Clusters with same `ShareDomain` will consul with each other's metric health reports.
 A cluster may reject a `check` request if another cluster considers the `check` metrics unhealthy.

 You may exchange the above for environment variables:
 ```json
 {
   "BackendMySQLHost": "${MYSQL_BACKEND_HOST}",